 The government clearly hopes to impose a quick military solution on the crisis, but its repressive tactics are likely to backfire, aggravating Anglophone grievances, creating a needless humanitarian crisis, and sullying the country’s international reputation.
 The secessionists have been equally foolhardy.
 Their use of violence may in the short term have gained their cause some desperately-needed attention, but they have instigated a battle that they cannot win, given the far superior strength of the state, and have lost the moral high-ground in the process.
 As both sides have become entrenched in their positions and will seem to lose face if they back down, a return to dialogue seems highly unlikely.

 With no end in sight, how will the secessionist movement respond?
 Will the increased use of violence spark disagreements within the secessionist movement, splintering it along lines of support for such tactics?
 Will it lead to greater repression in the everyday lives of Cameroon’s Anglophone minority, including those who are peaceful?
 Given the lack of global support for secession movements—particularly violent ones—and international disinterest in the plight of Cameroon’s Anglophone minority, the secession movement may quickly be driven back underground.
 But the Biya government may have to institute a full crackdown on the Ambazonia Governing Council and its supporters to do it.
 This would involve moving beyond the current curfews, internet shut downs, mass arrests, and small-scale violence to systematic state-led violence against civilians.
 No doubt, the international community, including US policymakers and the United Nations, will condemn such developments from afar.
 But if international policymakers fail to act when the Cameroonian central government violently represses the movement—which is the most likely scenario—what will prevent other repressive leaders in the wider region from thinking they can do the same?

-Alexandra Fairbend is an intern with the Atlantic Council’s Africa Center
+Alexandra Fairbend was an intern with the Africa Center.